-- (a) all members and past members of the Senate; - (b) all graduates of the University; - such graduates, fellows, members, licentiates and associates of universities, colleges or institutions duly authorised to grant degrees, diplomas, licences or certificates as are admitted to be members of Convocation under a Statute; - (d) such persons, being representatives of commercial, industrial, scientific, professional or educational associations, institutions, societies or other bodies as the Senate may, from time to time, admit to be members of Convocation upon such conditions, including contributions to be made by the association, society or body and the term of each respective member, as the Senate may determine, but any such association, society or body shall have only one member representing it at one time; - (e) such persons who have rendered services or made gifts to the University as the Senate may, from time to time, admit to be members of Convocation; - (f) the duly appointed representative of the Guild of Undergraduates. - (2) The Senate shall cause to be kept a roll of the members of Convocation. - (3) Notwithstanding any other provision of this Act, all elections required by this Act to be made by Convocation may be made - - (a) by postal vote in the manner prescribed by statute; or - (b) in such other manner as is so prescribed, and the members of Convocation eligible to vote at any such election are those who have maintained their names on a postal or other list in the manner so prescribed.
+- (d) such persons, being representatives of commercial, industrial, scientific, professional or educational associations, institutions, societies or other bodies as the Senate may, from time to time, admit to be members of Convocation upon such conditions, including contributions to be made by the association, society or body and the term of each respective member, as the Senate may determine, but any such association, society or body shall have only one member representing it at one time: - such persons who have rendered services or made gifts (e) to the University as the Senate may, from time to time, admit to be members of Convocation: - (f) the duly appointed representative of the Guild of Undergraduates. - The Senate shall cause to be kept a roll of the members of (2) Convocation. - Notwithstanding any other provision of this Act, all elections (3) required by this Act to be made by Convocation may be made - by postal vote in the manner prescribed by statute; or (a) - in such other manner as is so prescribed, and the members of Convocation eligible to vote at any such election are those who have maintained their names on a postal or other list in the manner so prescribed.